 Gun purchased 6 hours before Mississippi Boulevard pastor was killed, witnesses say

-Judge Jennifer Fitzgerald presides of the murder trial of Latoshia Daniels, who’s accused of shooting and killing of Brodes Perry, former associate pastor at Mississippi Boulevard Christian Church.
+Judge Jennifer Fitzgerald presides over the murder trial of Latoshia Daniels, who’s accused of shooting and killing of Brodes Perry, former associate pastor at Mississippi Boulevard Christian Church.
 (Mark Weber/The Daily Memphian)

 Latoshia Daniels purchased a gun in Arkansas about six hours before Brodes Perry was shot with the weapon on April 4, 2019, according to testimony on the second day of Daniels’ murder trial in Shelby County.